 Pull the dashi

-Put the ingredients in the water and leave it for a day, and that's enough to make the soup stock.
-If it's not enough, boil it and get even more delicious dashi.
-It has a thicker flavor than the first dashi that is released by the remaining heat, and can be used in a variety of dishes.
+adding the ingredients to water and leaving it for a day will produce a satisfying dashi.
+If you're not satisfied, simmer the ingredients for a longer time to make an even more delicious dashi.
+First dashi has a stronger umami flavor than first dashi made with residual heat, and can be used in a variety of dishes.

-Instead, choose the best ingredients possible and use them all in your cooking until the very end.
-For example, the kelp used in dashi can be made into tsukudani, and the dried sardines can be made into miso soup.
+Instead, choose the highest quality ingredients possible and use every last bit.
+For example, kelp used in dashi can be made into tsukudani, and dried sardines can be made into miso soup.

 Japanese food